sbnb-irb/chemical-checker/README.md

 umount /aloy
 ```

-## Complete Installation
+## Dependencies

-For an advanced usage of the CC package capabilities, we recomend creating the CC dependency enviroment within a container image:
+All the dependencies for the Chemical Checker will be bundled within a singularity image generated during the installation process.
+However, to generate such an image we require some software being available:

 1. [Install Singularity](https://www.sylabs.io/guides/2.6/user-guide/installation.html)